1alexvash/AlexCodeBlog/content/posts/2022-10-16-why-vite-is-better-than-create-react-app.md

 It gives as flexibility to choose between JavaScript / TypeScript, or play around with different frameworks.

-And Create React App CLI, just doesn't feel stable overall, I had many cases when the project was stuck during initialization, or I had some other issues along the way
+On the other side Create React App CLI, just doesn't feel stable overall, I had many cases when the project was stuck during initialization, or I had some other issues along the way

 ### Config